filrak/vsf/docs/rfc/nuxt-theme.md

 We can use templating engine like [handlebars](https://handlebarsjs.com) or [ejs](https://ejs.co/) to conditionally generate parts of the template based on CLI options.

-We want to do sam scaffolding that [vue cli 2](https://github.com/vuejs-templates/webpack) had.
+We want to do same scaffolding that [vue cli 2](https://github.com/vuejs-templates/webpack) had.
 ```js
 // from vue cli 2
 {{#if_eq build "standalone"}}